 b*: Combination of decarbonizer ( b -type) with a small fraction of softener ( a -type).

-c: Demineralizer: Reverse osmosis (RO) or deionizer by ion-exchanged removing ions irrespective of the initial composition; RO can also be used to increase the mineral content by mixing concentrated water with untreated water before the membrane oriented toward the point of origin (0/0) or away from it.
+c: Demineralizer: Reverse osmosis (RO) or deionizer by ion-exchanged removing ions irrespective of the initial composition; RO can also increase the mineral content by mixing concentrated water with untreated water before the membrane oriented toward the point of origin (0/0) or away from it.

 e: not shown: Cation exchange of Ca2þ for Mg2þddoes does not change either hardness or alkalinity, so both values remain constant.
 However, the mineral composition of the water will be altered.